 The best treatment depends on early identification to begin educational programs.
 The exact nature of these educational programs depend on the severity of the hearing and vision impairments as well as the age and abilities of the individual.
 Typically individuals benefit from adjustment and career counseling; access to technology such as hearing aids, assistive listening devices or cochlear implants; orientation and mobility training; and communication services and independent living training that may include Braille instruction, low vision services, or auditory training.

-Although it was first described by Albrecht Von Graefe in 1858, the syndrome was named for Charles Usher, a British eye doctor, who was the first to recognize that this condition was inherited.
+Although it was first described by Albrecht Von Graefe in 1858, the syndrome was named for Charles Usher, a Scottish eye doctor, who was the first to recognize that this condition was inherited.